Other Licenses RegulatedBoard for Licensing Contractors

 Second/Additional Contractor's License

 Contractor's who currently hold a Tennessee contractor's license and need another license, due to having one of the following: Having an additional business/subsidiary; change in ownership; merger; or reorganization, they would need to complete the new license application and follow all steps (the exams would not need to be retaken If the Qualifying Agent (QA) is a majority owner of the new entity or remains a full time employee with only one licensed entity).
-The law requires a contractor's license application to be completed for the following pursuant TCA 62-6-111:
+The law requires completing the license application which is available at: https://core.tn.gov/

 (1) Contractor applying for new license;